radareorg/radare2-book/basic_commands/print_modes.md

 ###3.5.10 Disassembly syntax

-The syntax is the flavour of disassembly syntax prefered to be used by the disasm engine.
+The syntax variable is used to influence the flavor of assembly syntax the disassembler engine outputs.

     e asm.syntax = intel
     e asm.syntax = att

-You can also check asm.pseudo which is an experimental pseudocode view and asm.esil, ESIL stands for 'Evaluable Strings Intermedate Language'.
-It aims to describe a human readable representation for every opcode.
-Those representations can be evaluated in order to emulate code.
+You can also check asm.pseudo which is an experimental pseudocode view and asm.esil which outputs ESIL ('Evaluable Strings Intermedate Language').
+It aims to output a human readable representation of every opcode.
+Those representations can be evaluated in order to emulate the code.